 Notion is the bread and butter of my productivity workflow.
-Note taking, Idea inbox, reminders, journaling, development resources storage, tracking my budget (plan on writing an article in the future on my budget system on Notion), sharing my portfolio with potential clients, everything.
+Note taking, Idea inbox, reminders, journaling, development resources storage, tracking my budget (plan on sharing my budget system on Notion in the future - EDIT - 30/10/2022 - Here's a Budget template I created, and a How-To), sharing my portfolio with potential clients, everything.
 It's what keeps me sane in the world of information overload.
 A gamechanger!!

 I use TickTick to keep track of my day-day tasks.
 When I get a message on Slack to get on a task, I add it straight to TickTick and tag it with the project.
 Pretty organized.
 It also allows you to track time on the tasks you're working on.
 Great for when you're a contractor and need to share the hours you spend on a task.

 Another great feature it has is the ability to set reminders on the Tasks - pretty awesome.
 TickTick helps with keeping me focused on what I need to get done for the day.

 When I'm done writing this article, heading over there to tick the 'Write an article on Tools workflow' - ..daily dose of serotonin. 🤗

 Pretty straightforward - helps me keep track of meetings I've been invited to.
 Without the screaming reminders on my phone, I sure would have missed lots of meetings.